With Deep Hospitality

 The Christine Center was created in the spirit of simplicity, stillness and beauty.
 We receive you with deep hospitality and will do everything we can to make your stay what you require.

 You may request a specific hermitage.
-However, for various reasons, including weather and maintenance issues, we are unable to guarantee that you’ll receive the hermitage of your choice.
+Please note: In all cases we do our best to accommodate your housing requests however, we cannot guarantee you will receive the hermitage of your choice.

 Special Dietary Needs